 1. Study Effectively and Efficiently

-One of the very best choices you can make as a student in your first semester is to find out exactly what is the best study method for you.
+One of the very best choices you can make as a student in your first semester is to find out exactly what is the best study methods and study spaces will work for you .
 Some people simply have to read through their textbooks and make a few highlighter marks here and there.
 Others, like myself are not such a student, I’m one of those that benefited from brain maps, colouring sections, summaries, rhymes and flash cards.

 I strongly suggest you find you study method first and fast.
 Studying through the night, reading and writing pages of summaries and not yielding the result you should, is the most frustrating part of your college years.

 Remember there is time for play, sleep and work.

 When you play, play like there is no tomorrow